 Interproximal toothbrushes are tiny brushes that clean between

-can be attached to a handle.
+be attached to a handle.
 As the brushes wear out they can be replaced.

 Some disposable pocket versions come with the brushes attached.

 These are great tools, and valuable in removing plaque and food

 from wide spaces between the teeth.
-Still, they do
+Still, they do not replace flossing.

-they can break and become lodged under the gum causing pain and trauma.
+can break and become lodged under the gum causing pain and trauma.

-Sometimes it takes a trip to the dentist to remove
+Sometimes it takes a trip to the dentist to remove them.

 Rubber tips are used to massage and stimulate the gums.
 They

 be found on the end of your toothbrush or they are sold separately.

 calculus must be removed by your dentist or hygienist on a regular

 teeth professionally cleaned depends on how long you can stay healthy

 between visits.
 If you have a normal level of health, six months

 is the suggested length of time between visits.
-Your
+Your dentist/hygienist

-need closer visits (like pregnant women, patients with braces,
+(like pregnant women, patients with braces, and lazy brushers/flossers).

-your teeth, it is important for your overall health.
+teeth, it is important for your overall health.
 New research indicates

-there is a link between gum disease and certain heart
+there is a link between gum disease and certain heart disease.
+Additionally,

 It is necessary to take an active role in your dental health,

-Fighting bacterial plaque with good oral hygiene is an
+Fighting bacterial plaque with good oral hygiene is an integral

-can communicate ideas and feelings.
+communicate ideas and feelings.
 It can build your confidence in

 business and social situations.
-Good digestion depends on
+Good digestion depends on strong

-compromised by a limited diet and insufficient digestion.
-A
+by a limited diet and insufficient digestion.
+A clean mouth will